Here, you will find a vast multitude of materials useful for the art and science

 somen? ei alloi thj exousiaj hmwn metecouisin; ou mallon hmeij

 The film of the above manuscript is available from the Library of Congress.
-It is
+The

-currently lodged in the J. Paul Getty Museum in southern California, where for
+actual manuscript is currently lodged in the J. Paul Getty Museum in southern California,

 Just below the image is a transcription (with the ligatures "resolved")